alexbrillant/vim-cheat-sheet/README.md

     :m 'a-1   move current line to before line with mark a

-## Macros
+### Macros

-    qd      start recording to register d
+    qd <commands> q  record a macro to register d

-    ...     your complex series of commands

-    q       stop recording

     qA...q           append to a macro in register A

-    @d      execute your macro

-    @@      execute your macro again

-### Macros
-    qd <commands> q  Record a macro to register d

-    qA...q           Append to a macro in register A

-    @d               Execute macro on register d
+    @d               execute macro on register d

-    @@               Execute the last macro executed
+    @@               execute macro again

 ### View registers